 Antibiotic resistance is a threat to human health and to medicines worldwide.

-This is an issue that affects every single one of us and could have devastating consequences.
+This is an issue that affects everyone and could have devastating consequences.

-It's vital that we tackle this problem urgently so we can safeguard the health of ourselves, our children, and future generations.
+It's vital that this problem is tackled urgently so the health of current and future generations can be safeguarded.

 Some of the ways you can help: